harzjunior/alx-maze_project/README.md

 	...
 	```

-- Install SDL2 library on your respective machine
+- Install the SDL2 library on your respective machine

 	```bash
 	user@user-pc:~/$ ./install_sdl2.sh